YaCheTsai/nccu_106_Data_Mining/README.md

 # nccu_106_Datamining-

 106753028.py is me first python code. <br>
-Titanic & amazon are use to pratice how to data mining finalproject only the part of merge data ,not about modeling & feature engineering
+Titanic & amazon are used to pratice how to mine data. <br>
+Finalproject only the part of merge data, not about modeling & feature engineering